 All of the healthcare professionals and employees at The Children's Hospital of Philadelphia are dedicated to providing your child and your family with the best care possible.
 We're also committed to making your experience with us as comfortable as possible.
 That's why we want you to get to know us!

 Your child's healthcare team may include many people.
 To help you understand the different members who may be a part of your child's team and the role they each play, we've provided the following information.
 Remember that the people you meet will depend on the type and location of your visit.

 A doctor is a licensed medical practitioner, someone who is trained in medicine.
 A doctor will oversee your child's care.
 There are many kinds of doctors you might meet:

 - A medical student is a student in medical school who is studying to become a doctor.
-As a teaching hospital, students participate as part of the medical team under the supervision of senior staff.
+CHOP is a teaching hospital, which means students participate as part of the medical team under the supervision of senior staff.

 - A resident is a doctor who has completed medical school and is receiving further training in a hospital.

 - A fellow is a doctor who has completed medical school, finished residency and is training to practice in a more specialized branch of medicine.

 - An attending physician is a doctor on staff at the Hospital who has completed all his or her training.
 Attending physicians are the doctors overseeing all of a patient's care.

 - A consulting physician is a doctor with expertise in a particular area.
 This physician may be called upon by your attending doctor to help diagnose and treat your child.